-- Storified… Can you tell me about a time at work where you had a number of very tight deadlines that were going to be a challenge, or perhaps impossible, to make.
+- Question: Tell me about a time at work when you had a number of very tight deadlines that were going to be a challenge, or perhaps impossible, to make.

 Stories are both revealing and memorable.
 Most of us don’t remember the last press release we read, but we do remember the last story that we read – even if it was about business.

 In a business context, storytelling means thinking more like a journalist than like a novelist.
 It means building something human and interesting around a core premise.
 It’s finding a way to bring to life something that might otherwise seem mundane.The Hoffman Agency

 Content strategies online demand that we quit the marketing and corporate speak and start telling stories.
 It’s a key strategy in content marketing.
 People don’t want to hear corporate speak about your company, product, or service, they want to hear actual stories about how your customers are doing better by doing business with you!